 I was a polio patient in the RNOH Stanmore many years ago.
 Told that I would never walk again, I wasn’t staying in such an environment for the rest of my life.
 I made plans for an exit strategy, convinced recovery would depend on exercising every waking moment, even though medical thinking at that time advocated complete bed rest.

 I was aided by the fact I was not popular with the Professor in charge.
 When he told me I wouldn’t walk again, I said I wasn’t going to stay in that place for the rest of my life.
 ‘That place’ was the hospital that was his pride and joy, so he passed my care over to the youngest doctor on his team, J.I.P.
 James.
-He and I got on like a house on fire, I knew myself what would work for me, would suggest it to him, or sometimes even do it if it were too radical – and we worked together to get me out of Stanmore, He went on to reach the top of his tree, became a professor, president of his discipline and was instrumental in training about ten doctors who went back to their country and eventually became head of their health services. .
+He and I got on like a house on fire, I knew myself what would work for me, would suggest it to him, or sometimes even do it if it were too radical – and we worked together to get me out of Stanmore, He went on to reach the top of his tree, became a professor, president of his discipline and was instrumental in training many doctors who went back to their country and eventually became head of their health services. .

 Nurses said they could always tell my bed as it had an arm or a leg waving. .